 - Allow the rolls to cool in the pan for about 10 minutes.
-Turn rolls out onto a cooling rack (or serving plate if you are ready to eat).
+Then, turn rolls out onto a cooling rack (or serving plate if you are ready to eat).
 Leaving rolls in the pan until they are cold will likely result in soggy bottoms.

 - Once you pull the rolls out of the oven, make the icing.

-- Place broken chocolate squares and butter into a microwave-safe, medium-sized glass bowl or a Pyrex quart measuring cup.
-Microwave for 1-1/2 to 2 minutes on 50% power stirring halfway through to melt the butter and chocolate evenly.
-Continue stirring at the end of that time to finish melting the butter.
+- Place broken 1-1/2 ounces (14 g) unsweetened chocolate bar and 1 tablespoon butter into a microwave-safe, medium-sized glass bowl or a Pyrex quart measuring cup.
+Microwave for 1-1/2 to 2 minutes on 50% power, stirring halfway through to melt the butter and chocolate evenly.
+Continue mixing at the end of that time to finish melting the butter.

-- Add the sifted powdered sugar and milk.
+- Add the sifted 1-1/2 cup (170 g) powdered sugar,1 teaspoon vanilla extract, and 2+ tablespoons milk.
 Stir vigorously until your icing is smooth and starts to shine.
 Slowly add more milk if needed to make the icing pourable.
 (If you make the icing ahead of time, it will thicken as it sits.
-You may need to add more milk and whip it until it’s once again the right consistency.)
+You may need to add more milk and whip it until it’s the right consistency again.)

-- To make this recipe in a heavy-duty stand mixer, add ingredients to the bowl in the order listed.
-Turn on low speed to mix until all ingredients are moistened.
-Using a dough hook, turn speed to 2 or 3 and continue beating/kneading until dough becomes smooth and elastic (about 5-10 minutes).
+- To make this recipe in a heavy-duty stand mixer: Add ingredients to the bowl in the same order.
+Turn on LOW to mix until all ingredients are moistened.
+Then, using a dough hook, turn the speed to 2 or 3.
+Continue beating/kneading until dough becomes smooth and elastic (about 5-10 minutes).
 Cover and allow to rise in a warm place.
 Deflate dough gently and shape as indicated in the recipe.